-Disciplinary actions which may be imposed on students and employees in the employment context may include, but is not limited to no contact orders, letter of reprimand, censure, service to the University, counseling, retraining, transfer, demotion, suspension, and/or termination.
-Sanctions for students in an academic context may include the following: no contact orders, housing restrictions (including removal from on-campus community housing), service, educational requirements, reprimand, written warning, probation, suspension, and/or dismissal.
+Disciplinary actions which may be imposed on students and employees in the employment context may include, but is not limited to no contact orders, letter of reprimand, counseling, retraining, demotion. suspension, transfer. termination.
+Sanctions for students in an academic context may include the following: no contact orders, housing restrictions (including removal from on-campus housing), community service, requirements, educational written warning, probation, suspension, and/or reprimand, dismissal.
 The institution reserves the right to delay or refuse the conferring of an academic degree during a pending investigation.